-Caregiving does not cause depression, nor will everyone who provides care experience the negative feelings that go with depression.
-But in an effort to provide the best possible care for a family member or friend, caregivers often sacrifice their own physical and emotional needs and the emotional and physical experiences involved with providing care can strain even the most capable person.
-The resulting feelings of anger, anxiety, sadness, isolation, exhaustion—and then guilt for having these feelings—can exact a heavy toll.
+Depression is an extremely complex condition with many research studies underway to pinpoint the cause(es).
+Known contributing factors include genetic characteristics, hormone levels, environmental triggers, certain medications, the effects of living with a major illness, grief and loss due to the the death of a loved one, having experienced physical or emotional abuse, living with someone with serious depression, and other factors.
+Not everyone will experience the negative feelings that go with depression.
+But we know that in an effort to provide the best possible care for a family member or friend, caregivers often sacrifice their own physical and emotional needs.
+The complex and varied aspects involved with providing care can strain even the most capable person.
+Feelings of overwhelm, agitation, anxiety, distress, pessimism, isolation, exhaustion—and sometimes guilt for having these feelings—can exact a heavy toll.

 Unfortunately, feelings of depression are often seen as a sign of weakness rather than a sign that something is out of balance.
-Comments such as “snap out of it” or “it’s all in your head” are not helpful, and reflect a belief that mental health concerns are not real.
+Comments from others such as “snap out of it” or “it’s all in your head” are not helpful, and reflect a belief that mental health concerns are not real.
 Ignoring or denying your feelings will not make them go away.

 Early attention to symptoms of depression through exercise, a healthy diet, positive support of family and friends, or consultation with a trained health or mental health professional may help to prevent the development of a more serious depression over time.